+Institutional

+Mercantile

+Storage

+Signs, Fences,

+Miscellaneous

+Conclusion

 The forecast for economic growth in Monmouth County continues to be strong.
-According to New Jersey Department of Community Affairs, total dollar value for non-residential permits in the fourth quarter of 2020 was \$91,867,795.
+According to New Jersey Department of Community Affairs, total dollar value for non-residential permits in the first quarter of 2021 was \$59,260,284.

 Monmouth County is a very desirable place to start and grow a business.
 The Division of Economic Development continues to work with the County's business community in all sectors to retain, grow, and attract businesses.
 Needs assessment and the delivery of business resources are key elements to the division's Grow Monmouth programs which include Made in Monmouth, Grown in Monmouth and the Façade Improvement Program.

-These programs and resources provided are made possible because of collaboration and support from the Monmouth County Board of Chosen Freeholders.
+Programs and resources provided by the Division of Economic Development are made possible through the support of the Monmouth County Board of County Commissioners.